qfl1ck32/IntroductionToRobotics/README.md

 ```

-5. (Optional) Creating a function for debugging purposes that, given the values of the potentiometers, it prints them:
+5. (Optional) Creating a function for debugging purposes, that, given the values of the potentiometers, it prints them:

 ```C++
 void printPotValues(float *potValues) {